newsnowlabs/runcvm/README.md

 - Runs as PID1 within the VM.
 - Retrieves the container configuration - network, environment, disk and tmpfs mounts - saved by `runcvm-ctr-entrypoint` to `/.runcvm`, and reproduces it within the VM
 - Launches the container's pre-existing entrypoint, in one of two ways.
-   1. If `RUNCVM_INIT` is `1` (i.e. the container was originally intended to be launched with Docker's own init process) then it configures and execs busybox `init`, which becomes the VM's PID1, to supervise `runcvm-vm-qemu-ga`, run `runcvm-vm-start` and `poweroff` the VM if signalled to do so.
+   1. If `RUNCVM_INIT` is `1` (i.e. the container was originally intended to be launched with Docker's own init process) then it configures and execs busybox `init`, which becomes the VM's PID1, to supervise `dropbear`, run `runcvm-vm-start` and `poweroff` the VM if signalled to do so.
-   2. Else, it backgrounds `runcvm-vm-qemu-ga`, then execs (via `runcvm-init`, purely to create a controlling tty) `runcvm-vm-start`, which runs as the VM's PID1.
+   2. Else, it backgrounds `dropbear`, then execs (via `runcvm-init`, purely to create a controlling tty) `runcvm-vm-start`, which runs as the VM's PID1.

 The `runcvm-vm-start` script:
 - Restores the container's originally-intended environment variables, `<uid>`, `<gid>`, `<additionalGids>` and `<cwd>`, and execs that entrypoint.